emilie-h/CLD-Workshop/README.md

 ## POC objectives

-Validate the possible use of a travel chatbot in the context of facilitating travel bookings (flights, hotels,...) and providing trip assistance.
+Validate the use of a travel chatbot in the context of facilitating travel bookings (flights, hotels,...) and providing trip assistance.

 ## Infra architecture